 A core algorithm update does not really change anything; it just takes what has been tested, and what we have essentially been told by Google is important, and makes it deeply rooted in the algorithm.

 One of the most important factors of social media to remember is: Be social.
-Do not be too salesy on social media; you can sell other places — like your website.
+Do not be too saleys on social media; you can sell other places — like your website.

 Social media is about connecting.
-Be fun, be authentic, be helpful, be the expert but, mostly, be interesting and likeable.
+Be fun, be authentic, be helpful, be the expert but, mostly, be interesting and likable.
 Customers will reward you.